All the information you will need about Watford Football Club if travelling to a game as a family...

 Watford was accredited with the 'Football League Family Excellence Award' for services to families once again in the 2013/14 season and we are passionate about maintaining our 'Community Club' values and reputation.

 If you've not been to a football match at The Vic before then don't worry as we've listed all the information you need to know below!

-You might also like to know that our supporters club for junior fans (aged 0-15) is absolutely free to join.
+You might also like to know that our official supporters club for children aged 0-15 years - Junior Hornets - is absolutely free to join.
 More information and registration is available at juniorhornets.co.uk.

 You can buy tickets for Watford's games by phoning the Ticket Office on 01923 223 023 or by visiting watfordfctickets.co.uk.

-The Matchday Ticket Office is located under the Rookery Stand at the bottom of Occupation Road, off of Vicarage Road.
+The Matchday Ticket Office is located under the Rookery Stand at the bottom of Occupation Road, just off Vicarage Road.
 It is open from 9.00am on Saturday matchdays through to kick-off.
-If you're at the stadium on a non-matchday to buy tickets, then staff in the Vicarage Road-based The Hornets Shop will be pleased to serve you (Mon-Sat 9.30am-5.30pm).
+If you're at the stadium on a non-matchday to buy tickets, then staff in the Vicarage Road-based The Hornets Shop will be pleased to serve you (Mon-Sat 9.30am-6pm).

 The opening times for home midweek games and for earlier or later Saturday games will be confirmed here on the website in advance as times can vary from match to match.

 Details for individual games will be displayed here at watfordfc.com and in the club's matchday programme when known.

 We recommend you purchase your tickets in advance, When buying your tickets, please mention to the Ticket Office staff if it is your first time visiting us.
 A unique Fan ID number will then be created for all members of your group to make it easier to buy tickets next time you come along.

 Getting to Vicarage Road is very easy as we are situated in the centre of Watford, just off the town centre ring-road.
 The nearest motorway junctions are M25 J18/19/20 or M1 J5.